College of Nursing

 NURS 8340 DEVELOPMENT OF THE ROLE OF SCIENTIST (2) DSL/LLB.
 The course is designed to socialize the student into the roles, activities, and responsibilities of a PhD prepared nurse scientist, and is foundational to preparation for a career in research in academia or other research-intensive environments.
 The content addresses the responsibilities and activities of a scientist in the health professions, including ethical issues, scientific freedom and social responsibility, collaboration and negotiation, interdisciplinary research peer review, development of a research plan, program of research and research career, research funding, presentations, and publications.

 NURS 8350 NURSING PHILOSOPHY, SCIENCE, AND THEORY (3) DSL/LEC.
-This course is a foundational theory course that allows students to explore the philosophy of science, development of nursing knowledge, and application of advanced theory to nursing.
-Students will explore theory evaluation and translation and dissemination of research findings to impact leadership roles.
+This course is a foundational theory course that explores the philosophy of science, development of nursing knowledge, and evaluation and application of theory to nursing research, practice, and education.

 NURS 8410 THEORY APPLICATION FOR ADVANCED PRACTICE (3) LEC.
 3. Admission to DNP Program.
 The course is the basis for the Doctor of Nursing Practice (DNP) project by identifying and investigating the various phenomena of interest in student's practice area.